reprise-bliss/reprise/README.md

 ## Installation

+Because Reprise will write files to `/srv`, you should run all of it's commands __as root__.

+First, create a default gpg key if you don't already have one:

+    gpg --gen-key

+This will take a long time, especially on virtual machines, which typically don't have much entropy available.

 To bootstrap Reprise you need to upload an initial package to a server and install it using `gdebi` (*install gdebi-core, NOT the gdebi package*).
 From then on you can use Reprise to host it's own packages and this way update